-- The Senior Managers and Certification Regime ("SM&CR") came into force on 7 March 2016 with the aim of reducing the risk of harm to consumers and strengthening market integrity by making firms, and individuals within those firms, more accountable for their conduct and competence.
+- On 12 January 2016, the Securities Financing Transactions Regulation ("SFTR"), which forms part of the EU's package of legislation targeted at reforming shadow banking and aims to improve transparency in the securities financing transactions ("SFTs") market, came into force subject to a range of transitional provisions over a number of years.
+On 11 April 2019, the final regulatory technical standards entered into force and MiFID firms were due to commence their reporting one year later on 11 April 2020.
+However, due to the COVID-19 pandemic, the reporting under the SFTR has been extended until 13 July 2020.
+Furthermore, in preparation of post-EU withdrawal, the UK Government has stated that the UK will not be taking action to incorporate into UK law the reporting obligation of the EU's SFTR for non-financial counterparties (NFCs). - On October 2018 the 6th Money Laundering Directive ("6MLD") was approved by the European Parliament and Council.
+EU member states had until 3 December 2020 to implement this upcoming Directive into national law, whilst regulated entities had a deadline of June 3, 2021.
+The UK has decided to opt out of complying with this further AML Directive as the Government assesses that the domestic legislation is already largely compliant with the Directive's measures.
+The 6MLD complements the criminal aspects of the 5MLD and has been introduced to focus on the definition of these crimes and their sanctions.
+It also gives financial institutions more responsibility in the fight against financial crime and aims to promote the collaboration of member states when tackling money laundering. - The Senior Managers and Certification Regime ("SM&CR") came into force on 7 March 2016 with the aim of reducing the risk of harm to consumers and strengthening market integrity by making firms, and individuals within those firms, more accountable for their conduct and competence.
 In July 2018, the UK FCA and UK PRA published near-final rules extending SM&CR to cover all financial services firms in the UK to apply from 9 December 2019.
 On 8 March 2019, the U.K. FCA announced its final rules on its proposed Directory a new public register that will enable consumers, firms and other stakeholders to find information on key individuals working in financial services who are not otherwise appointed and publicly registered under the SM&CR.
-Firms were required to submit data on Directory individuals in December 2019, and the Directory was expected to go live in March 2020.
-However, due to the COVID-19 pandemic, the implementation date of the Directory of Certified and Assessed Persons is currently under review. - In November 2019, the EU Benchmark Regulation ("BMR") was amended to include two new types of "climate benchmarks" - 'Paris-Aligned' Benchmarks ("PABs") and Climate Transition Benchmarks ("CTBs").
+Firms were required to submit data on Directory individuals in December 2019, and the Directory was expected to go live in March 2020, although due to the Covid-a9 pandemic this was postponed to 31 March 2021. - In November 2019, the EU Benchmark Regulation ("BMR") was amended to include two new types of "climate benchmarks" 'Paris-Aligned' Benchmarks ("PABs") and Climate Transition Benchmarks ("CTBs").
 The Low-Carbon Benchmarks Regulation introduced the requirement (under Article 13 of the BMR) that administrators of benchmarks (save interest rate and foreign exchange benchmarks) must provide an explanation of how the key elements of their benchmark methodologies reflect ESG factors.
 The requirements are to be complied with by 30 April 2020.
-However, since the draft regulatory technical standards are currently subject to a public consultation and a number of important details are subject to these delegated acts, ESMA issued a 'No Action Letter' encouraging EU national regulators not to force these 'Level 1' requirements until these delegated acts are finalised. - Interest rate benchmarks including, among others, the London Interbank Offered Rate ("LIBOR"), the Euro Interbank Offered Rate (EURIBOR), the Euro Overnight Index Average (EONIA) and certain other Interbank Offered Rates ("IBORs") are being reformed.
-The UK is due to make the transition from LIBOR to Sterling Overnight Index Average ("SONIA") by the end of 2021 although certain interim milestones have been extended due to the COVID-19 pandemic.
+However, since the draft regulatory technical standards were still subject to a public consultation and a number of important details were subject to these delegated acts, ESMA issued a 'No Action Letter' encouraging EU national regulators not to force these 'Level 1' requirements until these delegated acts are finalised.
+The Delegated Acts were finalised and published on 3 December 2020 and entered into force in 23 December 2020.